MICROWAVE THERMAL ROCKETS

 WHY ARE THEY NEEDED?

 The U.S. government alone spends $170M per week on launch-related activities (GAO-13-802R).
 Of this, 25% is spent on R&D and 75% on building rockets, launching them, and related non-R&D activities.
-Despite this remarkable and ongoing level of expenditure the U.S. government and everyone else launches payloads into orbit the same way as in 195865 years ago!; by chemical rockets.
+Despite this remarkable and ongoing level of expenditure, the U.S. government and everyone else launches payloads into orbit the same way as in 195866 years ago!; by chemical rockets.

 Traditional chemical rockets achieve payload fractions of less than 4.2%.
 The rocket equation shows how this results from the relatively low specific impulse (Isp) of chemical propellants which long ago reached a practical limit of 460 seconds by reacting hydrogen with oxygenFor H2/O2 systems at high pressure.
 The highest chemical Isp ever achieved was 523 sec in vacuum using a Li/H2/F2 tripropellant combination (Arbit, Clapp et al. 1970), but this and other combinations have all proven to be highly impractical, volatile, and economically infeasible for mass production.
-The LOX/LH2 reaction releases 16 MJ per kilogram of propellant mixture, whereas the specific energykinetic energy plus gravitational potential energy for a 200 km circular orbit of low earth orbit (LEO) is 32 MJ/kg.
+The LOX/LH2 reaction releases 16 MJ per kilogram of propellant mixture, whereas the specific energyspecific orbital energy for a 200 km circular orbit relative to the specific gravitational energy at ground level. of low earth orbit (LEO) is 32 MJ/kg.

 The price of payload delivery to low earth orbit (LEO) as a function of rocket payload capacity.